i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   following messages may arrive in any order:

   <--------------     New Session Reply (1g)
-                      with Bob's ephemeral key 1
+                      with Bob ephemeral key 1
                       with bundled HTTP reply part 1

   <--------------     New Session Reply (1g)
-                      with Bob's ephemeral key 2
+                      with Bob ephemeral key 2
                       with bundled HTTP reply part 2

   <--------------     New Session Reply (1g)
-                      with Bob's ephemeral key 3
+                      with Bob ephemeral key 3
                       with bundled HTTP reply part 3

   After reception of any of these messages,